-As CIPROXIN HC Ear Drops starts to kill the bacteria that are causing the infection, the ear(s) will start to feel better.
-It is very important that you continue to use CIPROXIN HC Ear Drops for the full treatment period as directed by your doctor to ensure that the infection does not return.
+As Ciproxin HC starts to kill the bacteria that are causing the infection in your ear(s) you will start to feel better.
+However, it is very important that you continue to use Ciproxin HC for the full treatment period advised by your doctor to ensure that the infection does not return.

-If you are unsure about when or how to stop using CIPROXIN HC Ear Drops you should talk to your doctor or pharmacist.
+If you are unsure about when to stop using Ciproxin HC, you should talk to your doctor or pharmacist.

 If you forget to use it

-If you forget to use CIPROXIN HC Ear Drops you should put the drops that you missed in the ear(s) as soon as you remember and then go back to using them as recommended by your doctor.
+If you forget to use Ciproxin HC you should put the drops that you missed in the ear(s) as soon as you remember and then go back to using them as recommended by your doctor.
 If it is almost time for the next dose, skip the dose that you missed and continue using them as recommended.

 If you have trouble remembering to use the medicine, ask your pharmacist for some hints.